stuffbymax/sysi/README.md

-# sisy Script Overview made by AI
+# sysi Script Overview made by AI

 ## Description
-The `sisy` is designed to provide comprehensive system information on Linux-based operating systems.
+The `sysi` is designed to provide comprehensive system information on Linux-based operating systems.
 It is meant to be a versatile tool that collects and displays essential details about the system's hardware, software, and usage statistics.

 ## Requirements

-To run `sisy` without issues, ensure the following:
+To run `sysi` without issues, ensure the following:

 1. **Operating System**:
    - Linux-based operating system (e.g., Ubuntu, Fedora, Debian, Arch).